our areas of focus

 What Causes Fibromyalgia?

-The causes of fibromyalgia are not well understood, but it’s thought that in patients with fibromyalgia, inflammatory stimuli affect the gut, body, and brain which make patients more susceptible to pain and other stimuli.
+The causes of fibromyalgia are not well understood, but it’s thought that in patients with fibromyalgia, inflammatory stimuli affect the gut, body, and brain which makes patients more susceptible to pain and other stimuli.
 Often these patients develop very low pain tolerance and high reactivity to discomforts.
 Because the brain’s receptors develop a “memory” of these painful stimuli, they can overreact and cause a painful reaction to the stimuli out of proportion.

 There are other factors that are thought to increase the likelihood of developing fibromyalgia, like genetics, certain infections, traumatic injuries, poor dietary habits, and medication toxicity.
 In any case, it can develop gradually or suddenly, and it can cause a drastic change in your quality of life.